-Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days erodes my will to live — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days isn't Like-worthy — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
 I'm too good to be tweeting.

 Throwing technology at the service industry to improve customer service is the trend du jour.
 But it seems that ill-conceived rollouts have negative effects on customer experience.

 - · 752 words (devours about 4 mins)

 Trading Standards have clearly nothing better to do than prop up our throwaway society.
 Commerce over common sense has to end.

 - · 1178 words (eats up about 6 mins)

 Ian Dury and the Blockheads gave us “Reasons to be Cheerful”.
 Frank Turner gave us “Reasons Not to be an Idiot”.
 Nobody’s yet explored “Reasons Not to be a Vegetarian”.
 Until now.

 - · 256 words (vacuums up about 2 mins)